gignx/robocar-emulator/README.md

 There are some scripts, what you can use, if you want to do things more faster.
 The scripts:
 ```
 ./start.sh				-> this script will automatically start the stuff
 ./kill.sh				-> this script, will run some killall commands, which kills the smartcity and the traffic processes
-./compile.sh [argument]*	-> this script, will compile the codes, but there is an argument list, that you need to know:
+./compile.sh [argument]*		-> this script, will compile the codes, but there is an argument list, that you need to know
+					-> this script, will play a funny sound, when finishes his works

+*IMPORTANT!: one argument must be given to the script, but only one, otherwise the script will do nothing

 The argument list, for the compile.sh:
 ->	[all]				compiles the rcemu and the rcwin folder's codes
 ->	[rcemu]				compiles only the rcemu folder's codes
 ->	[rcwin]				compiles only the rcwin folder's codes
 ->	[rcemu/src]			compiles only the rcemu/src folder's codes
 ->	[all&start]			compiles the rcemu and the rcwin folder's codes, than starts the stuff
 ->	[rcemu&start]			compiles only the rcemu folder's codes, than starts the stuff
 ->	[rcwin&start]			compiles only the rcwin folder's codes, than starts the stuff
 ->	[rcemu/src&start]		compiles only the rcemu/src folder's codes, than starts the stuff
 ```